open-telemetry/community/README.md

 ## Special Interest Groups

-We organize the community into Special Interest Groups (SIGs) in order to improve our workflow and more easily manage a community project.
+We organize the community into Special Interest Groups (SIGs) to improve our workflow and more efficiently manage a community project.
 While meetings are expected to happen regularly, they are subject to contributors' availability and may be rescheduled or changed at time.
 Check our [public calendar](https://github.com/open-telemetry/community#calendar) and SIG-specific GitHub discussions for meeting changes and cancellations.
-All meetings happen over Zoom, are recorded and [available on YouTube](https://www.youtube.com/channel/UCHZDBZTIfdy94xMjMKz-_MA/videos), and have a meeting notes document.
+All meetings happen over Zoom, are recorded, and [available on YouTube](https://www.youtube.com/channel/UCHZDBZTIfdy94xMjMKz-_MA/videos), and have a meeting notes document.

-Please do not hesitate to contact SIG owners if the proposed time of the meeting or tools used are unavailable for you.
+Please do not hesitate to contact SIG owners if the proposed time of the meeting or tools used is unavailable for you.
 For instance, it is a good practice to alternate morning/evening meetings once SIG has representatives from 3 largely distinct timezones.
 The best way to report it and suggest an alternative is to file an issue on this repository or discuss it in